uyennguyen30696/hw2-responsive-porfolio/README.md

     <li>The porfolio.html file includes my projects (front end and full stack).
 The deployed links and source code are available with each project display.</li>
     <li>The contact.html file includes links to my Github, LinkedIn, and a contact form.</li>
 </ul>

-## Note:
-This personal page is not complete, and will be updated along with my study progress.